 TCO is vital to understanding the cost of your fleet assets so you can make informed financial decisions.
 Understanding TCO can help you plan inspection and maintenance schedules, set best practices for vehicle use, implement training and safety procedures, and arrange optimal storage.

 There are many techniques and processes you can use to minimize and manage your total cost of ownership across your fleet.
 Taking the time to understand these costs is the first step to an improved and streamlined fleet.

-At LeasePlan, we can help you effectively optimise the cost of your fleet and providing you with sharp insights into the end-to-end cost of your fleet.
+We can help you effectively optimise the cost of your fleet and providing you with sharp insights into the end-to-end cost of your fleet.
 Talk to one of our specialists today to calculate and understand the total cost of ownership of your fleet.